MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

 ### `mz_worker_materialization_dependencies`

 The `mz_worker_materialization_dependencies` source describes the dependency structure between each [dataflow] and the sources of their data.
-To create a complete dependency structure, the `import_id` column includes alsos other dataflows.
+To create a complete dependency structure, the `import_id` column includes other dataflows.

 Field      | Type       | Meaning
 -----------|------------|--------